Burial of Jesus: Historicity

 Martin Hengel argued that Jesus was buried in disgrace as an executed criminal who died a shameful death, a view which is "now widely accepted and has become entrenched in scholarly literature."
-John Dominic Crossan argued that Jesus followers did not know what happened to the body.
-According to Crossan, Joseph of Arimathea is "a total Markan creation in name, in place, and in function," arguing that Jesus' followers inferred from Deut.
+John Dominic Crossan argued that Jesus' followers did not know what happened to the body.
+According to Crossan, Joseph of Arimathea is "a total Markan creation in name, in place, and in function", arguing that Jesus's followers inferred from Deut.
 21:22-23 that Jesus was buried by a group of law-abiding Jews, as described in Acts 13:29.
 This story was adapted by Mark, turning the group of Jews into a specific person.
 What really happened may be deduced from customary Roman practice, which was to leave the body on the stake, denying a honorable or family burial, famously stating that "the dogs were waiting."

-British New Testament scholar Maurice Casey also notes that "Jewish criminals were supposed to receive a shameful and dishonourable burial," quoting Josephus:
+British New Testament scholar Maurice Casey also notes that "Jewish criminals were supposed to receive a shameful and dishonourable burial", quoting Josephus:

 Casey argues that Jesus was indeed buried by Joseph of Arimathea, but in a tomb for criminals owned by the Sanhedrin.
 He therefore rejects the empty tomb narrative as legendary.

-New Testament historian Bart D. Ehrman also concludes that we don't know what happened to Jesus' body, but doubts that Jesus had a decent burial, and finds it doubtful that Jesus was buried by Joseph of Arimathea specifically.
-Ehrman notes that Acts 13 refers to the Sanhedrin as a whole putting Jesus' body in a tomb, not a single member.
-According to Ehrman, the story may have been embellished and become more detailed, and "what was originally a vague statement that the unnamed Jewish leaders buried Jesus becomes a story of one leader in particular, who is named, doing so."
+New Testament historian Bart D. Ehrman also concludes that we don't know what happened to Jesus's body, but doubts that Jesus had a decent burial, and finds it doubtful that Jesus was buried by Joseph of Arimathea specifically.
+Ehrman notes that Acts 13 refers to the Sanhedrin as a whole putting Jesus's body in a tomb, not a single member.
+According to Ehrman, the story may have been embellished and become more detailed, and "what was originally a vague statement that the unnamed Jewish leaders buried Jesus becomes a story of one leader in particular, who is named, doing so".
 Ehrman gives three reasons for doubting a decent burial.
 He notes that "Sometimes Christian apologists argue that Jesus had to be taken off the cross before sunset on Friday because the next day was the Sabbath and it was against Jewish law, or at least Jewish sensitivities, to allow a person to remain on the cross during the Sabbath.
 Unfortunately, the historical record suggests just the opposite."
-Referring to Hengel and Crossan, Ehrman argues that crucifixion was meant "to torture and humiliate a person as fully as possible," and the body was normally left on the stake to be eaten by animals.
-Ehrman further argues that criminals were usually buried in common graves; and Pilate had no concern for Jewish sensitivities, which makes it unlikely that he would have allowed for Jesus to be buried.
+Referring to Hengel and Crossan, Ehrman argues that crucifixion was meant "to torture and humiliate a person as fully as possible", and the body was normally left on the stake to be eaten by animals.
+Ehrman further argues that criminals were usually buried in common graves, and Pilate had no concern for Jewish sensitivities, which makes it unlikely that he would have allowed for Jesus to be buried.